Welcome to today's edition of the Rush 24-7 podcast.

 And it's theirs by fiat simply because they're born and they exist.

-So you couple their arrogance with the historical aspect and their desire for a black candidate for this guy to do well, and they've got to make it appear he can do well because he cannot do it on his own by pointing to his record, and you have this presumption that he ought to be way, way up in a polls.
+And they've got to make it appear he can do well because he cannot do it on his own by pointing to his record.

-Plus they look at McCain and they see somebody old and worn out, who's not making any waves, who's not exciting anybody, and they don't understand it.
+Plus, they look at McCain and they see somebody old and worn out who's not making any waves, who's not exciting anybody, and they don't understand it.

-Well, look at some recent histoire, ladies and gentlemen, go back to uh 2000.
+Ladies and gentlemen, go back to 2000.

 The recent last two presidential races have been pretty close.

-2000, of course, very close, came down to one state, and 2004 was not as close as 2000, and not as close as the Democrats thought, but it still came down to one state, Ohio.
+And 2004 was not as close as 2000 and not as close as the Democrats thought, but it still came down to one state, Ohio.

 This country has been pretty well polarized for quite a while.

-Here is Janet from uh from the porch, Maine.
+Here is Janet from The Porch, Maine.

 Great to have you on the EIB network.